 1) Candidates are judging you too

-Negative experiences throughout the recruitment process alters the applicant’s perception of your organisation.
-If it takes 3-4 weeks for candidates to hear the outcome of an application it creates the impression your organization is poorly organised and doesn’t care.
+Negative experiences throughout the recruitment process alters the applicant’s perception of your organization.
+If it takes 3-4 weeks for candidates to hear the outcome of an application it creates the impression your organization is poorly organized and doesn’t care.
 It’s also extremely stressful – imagine waiting a phone call that could change your life every day for four weeks on end?

-The same goes for assessment centres.
+The same goes for assessment centers.
 Candidates will be assessing your office culture; is it busy?
 Does it have good vibe?
 Are staff members welcoming and interested?
-Candidates with multiple offers will reject organisations if the workplace itself is not appealing.
+Candidates with multiple offers will reject organizations if the workplace itself is not appealing.